 “Sayo” takes inspiration for nonprofit work from her mother who founded a nonprofit in Nigeria.
 She plans to continue her mom’s legacy of activism in Nigeria by establishing a medical practice and nonprofit organization there in the future.
 She is a medical doctor who is interested in women’s health and other issues related to women with a focus in the developing world.
 Sayo received her medical degree from Ambrose Ali University in Nigeria and a master’s degree in cancer biology from the University of the District of Columbia.
 She recently earned a PhD in genetics from Howard University.

 Ms. Julien is a lawyer living in Haiti.
 She works with ESES (Espace Socio Culturel Pour Enfant De Siloe), an organization for children.
 She is passionate about children’s issues and women’s rights.

 Jean Fenel Mirtil Mr. Mirtil is the principal of Institution Mixte Source Divine.
 He has 22 years of experience in education as a teacher and principal.
 He is a respected community leader in Titanyen who was active in helping to establish a new community there following the earthquake of 2010.

-Your donations to Home Roots Foundation will help pay for school supplies, the scholarship program, teacher salaries and start the school lunch program.
-Home Roots Foundation is a U.S.-registered 501(c) (3) organization founded in 2003.
+Home Roots Foundation is a U.S.-registered 501(c) (3) organization.
 Donations are tax deductible per U.S. law.